forecast-bio/toile/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Mozilla Public License 2.0 (MPL-2.0) - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments